155 mm Creusot Long Tom: Ladysmith

 On 27 November the Boers brought a third Long Tom and emplaced it on Middle Hill.
 Two old howitzers were brought up and one had a lucky shot, killing or injuring nine Boer gunners and damaging the Long Tom itself.

 The Boers moved the Long Tom on Pepworth Hill to Gun Hill (Lombardskop) on or about 7 December.
-A couple of nights later the British supported by a detachment of the Natal Police launched a commando attack again this gun, damaged its muzzle with a charge of gun cotton and removed its breech block.
+A couple of nights later the British supported by a detachment of the Natal Police launched a commando attack against this gun, damaged its muzzle with a charge of gun cotton and removed its breech block.

 Vaalkrans

 One of the Long Toms at Ladysmith was taken forward for use during the Battle of Vaal Krantz.
 Prior to 5 February 1900 an emplacement had been prepared for it on a hill called "Doringkop" (Thorn Hill).
 The gun arrived at Vaal Krantz on 5 February, but could not be placed on the hill because one of its wheels had broken and the hill was too steep anyway.
 The Boers managed to get it to the top that night.
 It started firing at 05:15 the next morning.
 British return fire only managed to destroy one of its ammunition wagons, but the setback was temporary.